Québec solidaire: Structure

 As with its predecessors, Québec solidaire has no party leader; instead, the party practices collective leadership.
 The duties generally entrusted to the leader in most other Canadian federal and provincial parties are instead divided among the president, secretary general and two spokespeople.
 The party leadership is assumed by the National Coordinating Committee, composed of 16 persons elected by the founding congress.
 A person from the team of volunteers will always have a seat.
 However, as Quebec's election laws requires the appointment of a leader, the party's secretary general is the de jure party leader recognized by the Chief Electoral Officer of Quebec.
 The party's statutes call for it to be represented by a male and female co-spokesperson, one of whom serves in the dual role of party president.
 If one of the spokespeople is a member of the National Assembly, the other spokesperson remains outside of the legislature and holds the party presidency.
 The national spokespersons have greater visibility than the secretary general and are best known; they are sometimes referred to in the media as the de facto co-leaders of the party.
 Françoise David and Amir Khadir were the two spokespersons at the party's founding.
 Alexa Conradi was president from the foundation of the party until June 2009 after which Françoise David was named president-spokeswoman.
-After the 2012 election, where Françoise David won a seat for the first time and Amir Khadir was re-elected, Khadir stepped down as co-spokesperson so a new one could be chosen from outside the legislature.
-André Frappier served as interim co-spokesperson until Andrés Fontecilla was chosen on 5 May 2013 to permanently fill the role.
-Gabriel Nadeau-Dubois and Manon Massé became the current co-spokespersons of the party on 21 May 2017.

 The basic unit of the party is the local association.
 There is a local association for each of the 125 ridings in Quebec.
 These local associations are grouped into 19 regional associations, whose primary mandate to support the establishment of local associations.
 In March 2007, Québec solidaire has 61 local associations organized.
 Students and staff at institutions of higher education are grouped in campus associations that also participate in the democratic life of the party.
 Two national commissions are also part of the structure of Québec solidaire: the Political Committee and the National Commission for Women.
 The first is composed of 14 thematic committees and is responsible for proposing a program to members.
 It was responsible for drafting the electoral platform of the party in general elections of 2007.
 The National Commission for Women is composed of delegates from each region and is responsible for ensuring that feminism is a value which transverses the party.